ArnavDespande/CDCL_solver/README.md

 Evaluation directories simple_out, medium_out, hard_out can be found in the "evaluation" folder.

-I consent to having my solver and name be included in the evaluation page on Blackboard.
+I consent to having my solver and name be included in the evaluation page.